LankyMoose/NeoMDE/README.md

 # NeoMDE

-Development monorepo template for **NeoMDE**.
+Development monorepo for **NeoMDE**.

-Get started by running
+This project aims to fill a void in the space of markdown editors, enabling fully configurable DOM generation.

 ## Structure